sydroconsult/QTalsim/_sources/hrus_step_by_step.rst.txt

          the same name in the layer and the CSV-file.
 After completing the mapping, click ‘Confirm Landuse Mapping’ to create a new layer containing the input fields from your layer and the Talsim parameter values, as specified in the CSV-file.
+If the user defines area/percentage thresholds, land use features below these thresholds are deleted during this step.
+The user can set a minimum size of the land use features [m²] and a minimum percentage of the land use features relative to the corresponding sub-basin's area.
+Land use features that fall below the specified size or percentage share are deleted and filled using the ‘Eliminate’-tool.

          |Land use Mapping|